KorNatten/Cosmos-centralised-validators/README.md

 I added a separate column `centralised_exchange_wallet` and only added a `yes` value with those I was 100% sure

+--> Only 1 validator has a `?` bc it's in Korean and I can't make out if it's a CEX or something else.

 I added an extra column with `remarks` if people want to check those out.

 I added in the moniker column, extra comments when you hoover over them.
 Mainly when the moniker was different on the date of the [validators.json](https://github.com/gnolang/independence-day/blob/main/consolidate/validators.json) file and Sept 5th 2022